acdvorak/intellij-lessc-plugin/README.md

     The first time you update a ```.less``` file it will take several seconds to compile.
     This is because the LESS compiler uses the [Rhino][rhino] JavaScript engine to run ```less.js```, and Rhino takes a while to initialize.
-But worry not: after the initial compilation, all future updates will be nearly instantaneous.
+But don't worry - after the initial compilation, all future compiles will be fairly quick.

 # TODO